keyvank/tsp/src/1-compute.md

 When you think about it, the reason the circuit doesn’t stabilize becomes clear: as soon as the clock signal rises to 1, the feedback loop activates and continues to operate as long as the clock remains at 1.
 However, the clock signal stays at 1 for a certain period before dropping back down to 0.
 During that time, the circuit keeps trying to increment the value of the memory cell, which prevents it from stabilizing.
 We introduced the clock signal to allow us to control our stateful circuit as it iterates through different states, but it seems that a DLatch isn't giving us the control we need.

 In fact, the enable input of the D-Latch (the clock signal) should be set to 1 for only a very short time—we just need a brief tick.
 Otherwise, the circuit will enter an unstable state.
 As soon as the input of the memory cell is captured, the output will change shortly after.
 If the enable signal is still 1, the circuit will continue incrementing and updating its internal state.
-The duration for which the enable signal is 1 should be short enough that the incrementor component doesn't have enough time to update its output.
-In fact, we will need to connect a pulse generator to the enable pin in order for the counter circuit to work correctly, and the width of the pulse should be smaller than the duration it takes for the incrementor circuit to update its output.
+The duration for which the enable signal is 1 should be short enough that the incrementor component doesn't have enough time to update its output, Otherwise, our circuit will be no different from connecting the output of a NOT gate to its input, in terms of instability!

-[MARKER]

-One way we can have such pulses is to connect a regular clock generator to an edge-detector.
-The edge-detector is a an electronic circuit which can recognize sharp changes in a signal.
+A straightforward idea for solving the problem is to make the time the clock stays high short enough to resemble a pulse—just long enough to let the circuit transition to its next state, but not so long that it starts looping and becomes unstable.
+One way to create such pulses is by passing a typical clock signal through an edge detector.
+An edge detector is an electronic circuit that can recognize sharp changes in a signal.

-In the real world, since gates propagate their results with delays, strange things can happen.
-The gates may output unexpected and invalid results, known as hazards.
-Take this circuit for example:
+So, how can we build an edge detector?
+There's an interesting twist in the real world that we can exploit: because logic gates have propagation delays, unusual behaviors—known as hazards—can occur.
+These are brief, unintended outputs caused by timing mismatches in signal changes.

+Consider this example circuit:

 ![An AND gate where one of the inputs is routed through three NOTs](assets/edgedetector.png)

-When the input is 0, the output of the NOT gate is 1.
-When the input gets 1, the input wire without a NOT gate will get 1 immediately, but the second input will get 0 with a delay, thus there will be a very small moment where both of the inputs are 1, causing the AND gate to output 1.
+When the input is 0, the NOT gate outputs 1.
+Now, when the input switches to 1, the wire that goes directly to the AND gate receives 1 immediately.
+However, the wire that goes through the NOT gate takes a brief moment to reflect the change, still holding 1 for a short time before it becomes 0.
+During that brief moment, both inputs of the AND gate are 1, causing it to produce a short, unintended high output—a glitch or pulse.

-Looking carefully to the behavior of this structure, we will notice that it can convert a clock signal into a train of pulses with ultra tiny widths.
-Let's connect this component to the enable pin of a Latch, so that the latch is updated only when a rise happens in the clock signal.
-The resulting circuit is known as a FlipFlop.
-The only difference between a FlipFlop and a Latch is that FlipFlops are edge-triggered while Latches are level-triggered.
-FlipFlops should be used instead of Latches in order to design synchronous circuits.
+By closely observing the behavior of this circuit, we can see that it effectively converts a clock signal into a train of ultra-short pulses.
+If we connect this component to the enable pin of a latch, the latch will update only on the rising edge of the clock signal.
+This configuration is known as a ***flip-flop***.

-Let's simulate all these components and try to implement a counter circuit with FlipFlops:

-A counter circuit is a great example of how computers can memorize their state and jump to a new state given a past state.
-The counter circuit is a great starting point for building a computer too.
-A CPU is basically a circuit which fetches instructions from a memory one-by-one, and runs them in order, effectively transforming the state of the system to a newer state, per instruction.

-Let's focus on the part where we want to fetch instructions.
-The instructions that we are going to fetch reside on a RAM.
-A RAM allows you to get data in a memory-cell, given the address of that memory cell.
-Since we are reading the instructions in order, the address given to the RAM can basically be a sequentially increasing number, which is what we can get using a counter circuit!

-## Flip Flop!
+The only difference between a flip-flop and a latch is in how they respond to the clock: flip-flops are edge-triggered, while latches are level-triggered.
+Flip-flops are preferred when designing synchronous circuits, as they provide better timing control and predictability.

+Unfortunately, our digital circuit simulator is not a perfect representation of the real world.
+Since it doesn't account for gate delays, we can't build edge detectors as we discussed earlier.
+Even if we could, it wouldn't be a very clean solution for someone like me, who tends to be a bit paranoid.
+Just imagine if one of those pulses happens to be shorter or longer than expected—it could break the entire computation!
+Fortunately, there's a cleaner and more reliable way to solve the looping problem, one that doesn’t rely on exploiting subtle physical behaviors.

+Imagine what would happen if we serially connect two D-latches, where one activates when the clock signal goes low and the other activates when the clock signal goes high:

 ![DFlipFlop made of two DLatches](assets/dflipflop.png)

+[MARKER]

 When the clock signal rises up, the first DLatch gets activated and it "Flip"s, and when the clock signal goes down, the first DLatch will get inactive, and the one will get active, and "Flop"s, that's probably why it's called a FlipFlop!